-One movement AND is the basis of the many variants Tudor Royal.
-To maintain a fair price and because these models are less geared towards real watch collectors, Tudor did not opt for the in-house movement.
-The larger 41 mm model is powered by theETA 2834, while theETA 2824 pushes the hands of the 34 mm and 38 mm models.
-The smaller 28 mm model is powered by theETA 2671.
-All three offer a 38-hour power reserve and operate at a speed of 28,800 alternations per hour.
-Similarly, all three movements are fixed inside a 100-meter waterproof case with a sealed caseback and screw crown to ensure a watertight environment.
+One movement ETA automatic is the basis of the many variants Tudor Royal.
+To maintain a fair price and as these models are less geared towards true watch collectors, Tudor did not opt for the in-house movement.
+The larger 41mm model is powered byETA 2834, while the 'ETA 2824 pushes the hands of the 34mm and 38mm models.
+The smaller 28mm model is powered byETA 2671.
+All three offer a 38-hour power reserve and run at a speed of 28.800 vibrations per hour.
+Likewise, all three movements are set within a 100-meter waterproof case with a sealed caseback and screw-down crown to ensure a watertight environment.

-With the 28 mm and 34 mm women's models available in a mother-of-pearl dial option with diamond point indices, the difference between the female and male variants of the Tudor Royal it is distinct in design while combined with their functionality.
-Although the highlights of the watch Royal be its fluted bezel, the dial inspired by the Day-Date and the built-in bracelet, what can't be ignored is its attractive price given its movement Swiss Made adjusted according to chronometric standards.
+With the women's 28mm and 34mm models available in a mother of pearl dial option with diamond point indexes, the difference between the female and male variations of the Tudor Royal it is distinct in design while paired with their functionality.
+Although the highlights of the watch Royal be its fluted bezel, the dial inspired by the Day-Date and the integrated bracelet, what cannot be ignored is its attractive price given its movement Swiss Made adjusted according to chronometric standards.

-- between 2,170 EURO and 3,750 EURO for the 41 mm model
+- between 2.170 EURO and 3.750 EURO for the 41 mm model

-- between 2,120 EURO and 3,700 EURO for the 38 mm model
+- between 2.120 EURO and 3.700 EURO for the 38 mm model

-- between 2,070 EURO and 3,650 EURO for the 34 mm model
+- between 2.070 EURO and 3.650 EURO for the 34 mm model

-- between 2,020 and 3,600 EURO for the 28 mm model
+- between 2.020 and 3.600 EURO for the 28 mm model

 write a comment